putyourlightson/craft-sendgrid/README.md

 ## Requirements

-Craft CMS 3.1.0 or later.
+This plugin requires [Craft CMS](https://craftcms.com/) 3.1.0 or later, or 4.0.0 or later.

 ## Installation